On this page

-To quote Michael Heiser, “if it’s weird, it’s important”.
+To quote Michael Heiser, “if it’s weird, it’s important.”
 This is not to make our subjective credulity or lack of understanding a benchmark for deciding which passages to hang doctrines off; but rather to observe that when there is something in Scripture which strikes us as weird, often it is because we have lost the background information that makes it sensible.
 And often that information turns out to shape the biblical worldview in surprising ways.
 So enigmatic references might well be important.

 We should be careful not to impose our experience of the world onto the world of Scripture.
 Just because we do not have experience of the spirit world—with possession or demonic activity or hauntings for example—does not mean the spirit world doesn’t exist, nor that these events are inherently implausible or rare in the grand scheme of things.
 It takes very little reading of missionary reports from any time period at all to realize that the spiritual realm is much wilder and more active than we typically experience in the West.

 There’s also the question of how much is experienced in the West.
 How many credible reports are dismissed as kooky on the basis of scientific modernism—which, needless to say, is not a biblical view—or hard cessationism—which, needless to say, is also not a biblical view?